-COMM 319 Notable American Women
+Communication/History 319 Notable American Women

-Communication skills and leadership qualities of outstanding American women from nation's founding to present.
-Not a performance course.
+Using a biographical approach, this course will study the communication skills and leadership qualities of outstanding American women from the nation's founding to the present.
+Prerequisite: Junior or senior standing.
+Credit: 3 Hours